-Baristas bear a lot of responsibility.
+Baristas bear a lot of responsibility that should be reflected in their wages.
 As the final step in the coffee chain, they have to make sure customers are happy and those delicious coffees are served perfectly.
 They pull espressos, set up pour overs, texture milk, master latte art, calibrate grinders, adjust recipes, provide impeccable customer service, monitor hygiene and safety standards, and far more.

 But how much does a barista get paid for this?
 We should talk about it.

 I reached out to baristas, coffee shop owners, and coffee professionals from around the world to ask about their wages.
 While all these answers are anecdotal, and just a tiny sample in comparison to the hundreds of thousands of baristas around the world, they give a snapshot of how pay and benefits can vary.
 So let’s take a look at the results.